mille-printemps/sdc-term3-project3-capstone/README.md

 * Chiharu Kawatake	<chiharu.kawatake @ gmail.com>

-[Bosch Small Traffic Lights Dataset](https://hci.iwr.uni-heidelberg.de/node/6132) and [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) are used for training and testing the traffic light classifier implemented here.
+[Single Shot MultiBox Detector or SSD](https://arxiv.org/pdf/1512.02325v5.pdf) implemented in [Tensorflow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) was used for training and testing the traffic light classifier implemented here.
+Training and test data sets were prepared for the simulator and site, then frozen inference graphs were created for each.

 ---